SiliconLabsSoftware/bluetooth_applications/bluetooth_door_lock_fingerprint/README.md

 - [Service]: **Fingerprint Door Lock**
   - [Char] **Mode**
+    - UUID: f4178e03-9e7e-4080-9aac-f9a2df881e4d
     - [R] Get mode value.
-    - [W] Set operation mode (0 - normal, 1 - register, remove, 2 - show).
+    - [W] Set operation mode (0 - normal, 1 - register/remove, 2 - show).
   - [Char] **Remove Authorized Fingerprint**
+    - UUID: effe5406-3e4c-4f8c-b0fb-f8f34b6c8503
     - [W] Provide authorized fingerprint ID to remove it from the authorized fingerprints.
   - [Char] **Get Fingerprint ID**
+    - UUID: b260e4ed-26c8-422f-a78d-0733fefeeecb
     - [W] Select the index.
     - [R] Provide the status of the index (**EMPTY** or **EXISTS**).
   - [Char] **Open Lock**
+    - UUID: a9b933b4-21da-4fb8-9577-cb26f40aab9e
     - [W] Write 1 to open lock.

+> [!NOTE]
+> Since this is a custom service, when connecting with the Si-Connect app, you will not see the characteristic names as mentioned above.
+Instead, you will need to map them using their UUIDs to correctly identify the corresponding characteristics.

 ### Application initialization ###